khaosdoctor/nodejs-k8s-simple-api/README.md

 - The `/aes/:data` will perform an AES reversible encryption and return both the encrypted text and an IV, to decrypt, you'll need both
   - To decrypt the data, pass on `?key=<yourpass>&iv=<theIV>&decrypt=1` to the query string

+### Envs

+- `PORT`: Default is 3000, if passed will tell the app to run on a specific port